theislab/scvelo/README.rst

 It is compatible with scanpy_ (`Wolf et al., 2018 <https://doi.org/10.1186/s13059-017-1382-0>`_).

+It is very efficient in terms of memory and runtime (<1GB and <1min for 30,000 cells).

 For getting started, read the documentation_ and take a look at some exemplary notebooks_.